Academics/Curriculum

 Testing

-Each year students are administered standardized tests.
+Each year students in grades 3-6 are administered standardized tests.
 The Northwest Evaluation Association (NWEA) Measure of Academic Progress is the instrument used at our school and throughout the Diocese of Lansing.
-The NWEA test is aligned with Diocese and State standards, and is preparing students for future tests such as the Smarter Balance and the ACT.
+The NWEA test is aligned with Diocese and State standards.
 This test measures student progress at three different times during the academic year.
 Student results will be provided and placed in each student’s cumulative file.
 The results of the tests provide a glimpse at part of the overall education growth of the student, as well as an evaluation tool to further develop school-wide curriculum.